hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/optimistic-locking.md

 # Optimistic Locking in LiveSQL

-**Optimistic Locking** is a strategy to read database rows and then modify them, while checking that no other concurrent database session has changed it in the meantime.
+Optimistic Locking is a strategy to read database rows and then modify them, while checking that no other concurrent database session has changed them in the meantime.

-While the alternative strategy of [Pessimistic Locking](syntax/for-update.md) prevents data changes by actually acquires locks on the database rows, the Optimistic Locking avoids locks, by checking the data has not been modified during the update phase of the change.
+While the alternative strategy of [Pessimistic Locking](syntax/for-update.md) prevents data changes by actually acquiring locks on the database rows, the Optimistic Locking avoids these locks, by checking the data has not been modified during the update phase of the change.

 ## Strategies